Scorpion Research Logo Scorpion Research Header

 PostNet Reference

 The PostNet type Barcode consists of the United States Postal Service Bar Coding symbology for marking bulk postal items to enable automated sorting.
-Both 5 digit and 9 digit Zip Code formats are supported.
+All 5 digit, 9 digit and 11 digit Zip Code formats are supported.

 To create the Barcode image, enter the data into the Barcode Data Entry box.
 The Barcode image is updated automatically during entry.
 The usual size of this Barcode symbology consists of either 5 or 9 numeric digits.
 Although the text appearing below the Barcode image reflects the data that has been entered, the actual image is based on data after it has been validated.